About

 About Doc Roberts The Flameworker

-Growing up in Las Vegas, Nevada most of my time was spent turning over rocks, looking for lizards, snakes and lots of fishing.
-I love the outdoors.
-I'm influenced by my many travels to countries including Mexico, Canada, Jamaica, Aruba, Ireland, China and the Philippines.
-As a result of my travels, I have come across many shapes and colors.
-This paired with my mystical imagination, has inspired creativity in my designs.
-I embrace both traditional and innovative techniques, and my work is marked by attention to detail.
+Growing up in Las Vegas, Nevada, I spent my days exploring the outdoors—turning over rocks, searching for lizards and snakes, and fishing for hours.
+My travels to countries including Mexico, Canada, Jamaica, Aruba, Ireland, China, and the Philippines exposed me to countless shapes and colors, which, combined with my mystical imagination, inspire my creativity.
+I embrace both traditional and innovative techniques, and my work is marked by careful attention to detail.